 The gardens are divided into eight manicured sections and boast water fountains, trees from around the world, terraces, and great views.
 This is a good spot to relax before catching the #18 tram from just outside the garden’s entrance back to the city center.

 Get off the #18 tram just in front of the Mercado da Ribeira, where we started the day, and catch the Elevador da Bica to the get to the Upper Town (€3.50 return or free with the Lisbon Card).
 This is another iconic Lisbon lift, famous for its arched entrance and its steep ascent via the Bica neighborhood.
 We departed midway through the climb to the Bairro Alto to explore the narrow side streets on either side of the lift.
 This place has a lot of character to it and makes for a pleasant walk to our next stop.

 Miradouro de Santa Catarina

 This was by far our favorite spot in Lisbon and I recommend finishing your day at this lookout to watch the sunset.
-Surprisingly, for such a cramped part of the city, making it to Santa Catarina is a treat for the eyes, with wide open spaces and panoramic views to the city lying below.
+Surprisingly, for such a cramped part of the city, making it to Santa Catarina is a treat for the eyes, with wide-open spaces and panoramic views of the city lying below.
 You can chill in the small park or grab a seat in the kiosk and enjoy the great atmosphere over a fresh glass of Sagres.

 The streets around Santa Catarina are also worth a stroll, dotted with impressive houses and their tiled facades along with rows of orange trees.